 How to store your lemon brigadeiros?

-Store your lemon brigadeiros in a plastic container with the lid tightly closed in the refrigerator for up to six days.
+Store your lemon brigadeiros in a plastic container with the lid tightly closed in the refrigerator for up to five days.
 If this brigadeiro gets old, it might taste a bit sourer because of the lemon zest.

 What can I serve with lemon brigadeiros?